FAQs on recent changes to sponsorship

 Maybe.
 Refugees who have already arrived in the U.S. through the Welcome Corps are not at risk of losing their legal status, but may not be able to access some services funded by the federal government.

-Are Special Immigrant Visa (SIV) holders impacted by the suspension of the U.S. Refugee Admissions Program?
+Are Special Immigrant Visa (SIV) holders affected by the USRAP suspension?

 General Q&A